runtimeverification/evm-semantics/proofs/erc20.md

     andBool CALLER_ID =/=Int TO_ID
 ```

-The side-condition causing the arithmetic overflows, i.e., the negation of that of the success case (sub-case 1):
+The side-condition causing the arithmetic overflows, i.e., the negation of that of the success case (transfer success, sub-case 1):

 ```{.k .erc20-spec}
     andBool ( VALUE >Int BAL_FROM
      orBool   BAL_TO +Int VALUE >=Int (2 ^Int 256) ) // viper overflow check: ( VALUE =/=Int 0 andBool BAL_TO +Word VALUE <Int BAL_TO )
 ```

-TODO: HKG:
+HKG-specific:
+As in the success case, HKG token requires the different side-condition for the failure.

+We split this case into another two sub-cases: one for each disjunct of the side-condition causing the failure, due to a limitation of the current K verifier that we are currently fixing.

+Note that the sub-cases are to be disjoined (i.e, OR'ed) to represent the original side-condition.

 ```{.k .hkg-spec}
 [transfer-failure-1-a]